trendwerk/acf-forms/README.md

 $acfForms->init();
 ```

-This creates the `entries` post type and sets up defaults form handlers and notifications.
+This code should be run when bootstrapping your theme (traditionally done via `functions.php`).
+Initialization creates the `entries` post type and sets up defaults form handlers and notifications.

 ### Register form
 ```php